0bbedCode/SimpleBlock/README.md

 * Add 32 Bit View of Host (If needed)
 * Add File Repo instead of URLs
 * Make the About me more Clean and UI cleaner
+* Make the Main Update Check the Char Count Comparer instead of Last Update Stamp

 # How to Use